apocalyptech/advmap/README.txt

 rather than binary, but I have something of a grudge against XML and tend to avoid it whenever possible.

-Anyawy, inside "res" there's a bunch of sample ones that I had created and played around with.
+Anyawy, inside "data" there's a bunch of sample ones that I had created and played around with.
 Perhaps this'll be of use to someone.
 It's written in Python; should work on anything you can get PyGTK/PyCairo to work on.